Your Guide to UM Residence Halls

 Aber Residence Hall

 Aber Hall is 11 stories tall, but the first six floors are reserved for student support services such as financial aid.
 Floors 7-11 house the student residents.
-Each floor has a study room, with a larger TV lounge on the first floor.
-Aber is also accessible for students with disabilities because of the three elevators in the building.
+Each floor has a study room, with a larger TV lounge on the 11th floor.
+Aber is located on the northeast side of campus and is near many campus amenities such as the University Center, athletics facilities, Campus Recreation and the "M" Trailhead.

 Click Here for a Virtual Tour of an Aber Hall Double Room